HaoJun0823/GECV/README.md

 Due to the end of the project and the sensitivity relative to the game, I will not provide help with the source code, it will only be open.
 If you have any questions, please report here.

 # This is the PC version of the toolkit, don't expect too much from other platforms.
+# Since we have completed what we need, this project is discontinued.